From Afghan saffron to Wayanad coffee, geographic labels protect places

 “The GI tag is as much for the land or area as it is for the product,” said Gandhi, who has helped local communities in Tamil Nadu get GI certification for rice and handicrafts.

-“As GI tagged products fetch more money locally and abroad, people realise it is in their interest to preserve the area for the cultivation of the product rather than for industry.”
+“As GI tagged products fetch more money locally and abroad, people realize it is in their interest to preserve the area for the cultivation of the product rather than for industry.”

 In southern India, indigenous Adivasi people have benefited from a GI for their Araku Valley coffee, said Manoj Kumar, founder of Naandi Foundation, which trained the community to produce coffee and markets the brand.